brunoyang406/LLRFormer-Lower-Limb-Landmark-Detection-with-Metallic-Implants/README.md

     └── annotations/     # Test annotations
 ```

-**Annotation Format**: Use LabelMe JSON format.
+**Annotation Format**: Use xanylabeling JSON format.
 Each image should have a corresponding JSON annotation file with the same base name.
 Annotation files should contain 36 keypoints, which can be `point` or `circle` type.

 For detailed data preparation instructions, please refer to [data/README.md](data/README.md).